 Coupons are a way to reward customers or give a limited time offer to increase sales during a specific time period.
 WooCommerce allows me to create coupons for a certain percentage off a product or free shipping.

-I have 5 books which can be shipped out as autographed paperbacks as well as bookmarks and candles.
+I have 5 books which can be shipped out as autographed paperbacks as well as bookmarks, candles, coffee mugs and other book swag.
 One of the best practices I try to implement it always to have books on hand.
 I never known if/when someone is going to order an autographed copy, so my best plan is to have 5-10 copies of each book at home at all times.
 If I run out, I’ll place an order which tends to take a couple of weeks.

 If you run out of stock, be up front.
 Add a notice to your store or add it to the product description.
 Let people know when the books will be back and stock and when they’ll ship out.

 There you have it.
 Creating a store for autographed paperbacks is a fun way to boost your book sales, plus you can add book swag to your store and thrill your fans with fun book-related items.